 Although my local history talks are well-researched and factual, they often lean towards the light-hearted and entertaining, such as the talks entitled ‘A Turbulent History of Pub Life in Lewes’ (featuring myriad tales of drunken men and women in the Edwardian era), and ‘A Sporting History of Sussex: from the amazing to the bizarre’ (which takes a look at the many unusual sporting activities within the county over the past 200 years; from jingling matches to menagerie races).

-I have also branched out into ‘comedy/history’ gigs, giving shorter versions of two of the above talks, but focussing more on the hilarious episodes of Victorian and Edwardian history.
-These I have given at The Bavard Bar and The Catalyst Club.
+I have also branched out into ‘comedy/history’ gigs, giving shorter versions of three of the above talks, but focussing more on the hilarious episodes of Victorian and Edwardian history.
+These I have given for various clubs in Sussex, such as the Catalyst Club, the Bavard Bar, and the Speakeasy Club.

-11th July 2024 – ‘A Sporting History of Sussex: from the Amazing to the Bizarre’ (Wadhurst History Society)
+16th January 2025 – ‘A Sporting History of Sussex: from the Amazing to the Bizarre’ (Rye & District National Trust Association)

 ‘A History of Sport in Sussex; from the amazing to the bizarre’